Balancingrock/SecureSockets/README.md

 	- certified server operations
 	- certified server & certified clients
 	- multiple domain certificates (SNI) on a certified server
-- Available for macOS/iOS/tvOS and Linux (Ubuntu, we used the Mint distribution)
+- Builds for macOS and Linux (Ubuntu, we used the Mint distribution)

 # Installation